ZobairQ/php-cloud-dev-environment/README.md

-# PHP Cloud Devevelopment Environment
+# PHP Cloud Development Environment

 This is a PHP development environment inside a docker container, the environment has everything you need to get starting developing php right away.
 The container comes with Visual studio code installed already.